BioBoost/object-oriented-programming-using-java/loop_constructs/readme.md

 # Loop Constructs

-There may be a situation when you need to execute a block of code several number of times.
 In general, statements are executed sequentially: The first statement in a block is executed first, followed by the second, and so on.
-Programming languages provide various control structures that allow for more complicated execution paths.
+There may however be situations where you need to execute a block of code several number of times.
+Programming languages provide various structures that allow you to loop a block of statements.

 Java programming language provides the following types of loops to handle looping requirements: